J&J shares nosedive on report company knew of asbestos in baby powder

 “This is not a simple matter, as there are more than 10,000 pending cases.”

-The stock was the biggest drag on the broader Dow Jones Industrial Average .DJI and S&P 500 .SPX indexes and was among the most traded on U.S. exchanges.
+The stock was the biggest drag on the broader Dow Jones Industrial Average and S&P 500 indexes and was among the most traded on U.S. exchanges.
 About 28 million shares exchanged hands by 1714 GMT, more than three times its 25-day moving average.

 J&J was found to have known about the presence of small amounts of asbestos in its products from as early as 1971, a Reuters examination of company memos, internal reports and other confidential documents showed.